sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 {% endhighlight %}

-While your code may return a slightly different error depending on the ordering of your function definitions, the key highlight is on the supposed redefinition of a function of itself.
+While your code may return a slightly different error depending on the ordering of your function definitions, the key highlight is on the redefinition of a function... at the same place it was originally defined.

-The (likely confusing and inaccurate to spec) way I like to think of this scenario is to consider C code as being manipulated by another set of instructions focused on the text processing of C source files.
+The (partially inaccurate to spec) way I like to think of this scenario is to consider C code as being manipulated by another set of instructions focused on the text processing of C source files.
-These instructures are the C preprocessor commands, indicated by the #-symbol:
+These instructions are the C preprocessor commands, indicated by the #-symbol:
 {% highlight c %}
 #cgo LDFLAGS: -lm
 #include "mpc_interface.h"